meowyen/BlockSkillz/README.md

 ## Rough Breakdown of Tasks

 1. Figure out creating certificates for institutions (i.e. public keys).
 Look at letsencrypt or self-signed certs.
-These are the keys that users will use to certify that the transaction data is valid.
+These are the keys that users will use to certify that the certificate/diploma is from a real/valid institution.
 2. Create and deploy the smart contract.
     a.
 Add institution to a list of allowable minters.
     b.
 Add mint NFT functionality.